cloudnativetrainings/trainings/k8s/fundamentals/kubernetes_basics/05_replicaset.md

 # ReplicaSet

+***NOTE:*** On GCP you may have to open the firewall with the default node-port range of Kubernetes - see [../../setup_cluster.sh # add firewall rule](../../setup_cluster.sh) - or use a Service type `LoadBalancer`.

-1. Create a the following ReplicaSet serving an `nginx` container.
+## 1. Create a the following ReplicaSet serving an `nginx` container

  Find and fix the two issues in there.

 ```yaml
 apiVersion: apps/v1
 kind: ReplicaSet